wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Once the installable builds are ready, perform a quick smoke test of the editor on both iOS and Android to verify it launches without crash.
+<p>o Once the installable builds are ready, perform a quick smoke test of the editor on both iOS and Android to verify it launches without crashing.
 We will perform additional testing after the main apps cut their releases. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->